hechoendrupal/drupal-console-book/en/getting/composer.md

-# Install Drupal Console Using Composer
+# Install Drupal Console using Composer in an existing project

 Change directory to Drupal site:
 ```